-An uplift based on inflation for 2023/24 was decided in June and implemented after governance timescales and statutory consultation in late August 2023.
-Further increases and a harmonisation in prices (ahead of inflation) were agreed up to 2026/27.
+An uplift based on inflation for 2023/24 was decided in June 2023 and implemented after governance timescales and statutory consultation in late August 2023.

+Further increases and a harmonisation in prices (ahead of inflation) were agreed in 2023 and will be implemented annually up to 2026/27.